qwuzer/-/README.md

 - `bool isEmpty() const`: Return `true` if no items are held.

+- `string getItemsString() const`: Get a string representation of the current item list, with items separated by hyphens (-).

 - `const vector<string>& getItems() const`: Get a read-only reference to the current list of items.

 #### Private Data Members